kemra102/randomscripts/README.md

 * Can compress dumps as they are being performed (saving on disk space immediately).
 * Has a retention policy (default is 3 days) keeping the *x* latest days of dumps for each database.

+### mysql_xtrabackup.sh

+This script does a backup of an entire MySQL database instance using Percona's Xtrabackup utility.

+* Can compress dumps as they are being performed (saving on disk space immediately).
+* Has a retention policy (default is 3 days) keeping the *x* latest days of dumps for each database.